 It is important to know that if you are hospitalized or in a nursing facility, Self-Directed Supports is put ON HOLD.
 Medicaid rules prohibit Inclusa from paying for Community/Home based services when you are in a hospital or nursing home.
-There are a couple of exceptions to this rule.
-For example, if your caregiver would have to find other employment while you are unavailable, some payments could be authorized so the worker would still be available to you when you return home.
+If your caregiver would have to find other employment while you are unavailable, some payments could be authorized to help retain your worker.
 Please contact your Team for more information if you have questions.